darklang/dark/README.md

 Run that without the --dump-ast and then look at the .pp.ml file to find the preprocessed version.

+## Git
+- Branch master is auto-deployed to production.
+- Create feature branches from master (naming convention: <features|chores|bugs>/trello-ticket-title-<ticket id>)
+- Rebase your feature branch before merging into development to produce clean/compact merge bubbles.
+- Always retain merge commits when merging into master (e.g. git merge --no-ff branchname).
+- Craft atomic commits that make sense on their own and can be easily cherry-picked or reverted if necessary. (please no WIP commits)

 ## Running conduit

 - Run `./scripts/run-conduit-frontend.sh`